-In its capacity as trustee on commercial mortgage securitizations, Wells Fargo Bank is generally required to make an advance if the related master servicer or special servicer fails to make a required advance.
-In the past three years, Wells Fargo Bank has not been required to make an advance on a CMBS transaction.
+In its capacity as trustee on commercial mortgage securitizations, U.S. Bank is generally required to make an advance if the related master servicer fails to make a required advance.
+In the past three years, U.S. Bank, in its capacity as trustee, has not been required to make an advance on a U.S. domestic CMBS transaction.